Soheil-jafari/Language-Guided-Endoscopy-Localization/README.md

 ```
 ## 📈 Performance & Key Results

-[cite_start]The framework was evaluated on the held-out Cholec80 test split (8 full-length videos)[cite: 757]. [cite_start]Despite the computational constraints limiting training to only **4 epochs**, the model demonstrated state-of-the-art potential in frame-level discrimination[cite: 805, 806].
+The framework was evaluated on the held-out Cholec80 test split (8 full-length videos).
+Despite the computational constraints limiting training to only **4 epochs**, the model demonstrated state-of-the-art potential in frame-level discrimination.

 ### Quantitative Benchmarking
-[cite_start]Our framework significantly outperforms general-domain baselines when applied to the specialized surgical environment[cite: 867, 931].
+Our framework significantly outperforms general-domain baselines when applied to the specialized surgical environment.

 | Model | AUROC (Discrimination) | AUPRC (Precision-Recall) | Best F1-Score |
 | :--- | :--- | :--- | :--- |